El Paso, TX

-Horchata is the traditional drink with lent specials (at least it is traditional with me), and the one here has a good cinnamon flavor.
+Horchata is a traditional drink that went well with lent specials, and the one here had a good cinnamon flavor.

 Melón (canteloupe) is usually my favorite of the aguas frescas, and while it has traditionally been available only during the harvest season in the Pecos Valley or in California, I believe the availability of the fruit now lasts a large part of the year.

-The Lemonade at CQ rivals the other drinks for quality and enjoyment.
+The Lemonade at CQ rivaled the other drinks for quality and enjoyment.

 On Fridays during Lent Carnitas Querétaro serves Comida de Cuaresma (Lent Dinner) specials that are among my favorite Mexican food experiences.
 Lent specials are provided for the faithful who wish to go without meat at least one day a week in favor of a fish or vegetarian meal.
 The restaurant says on the menu “It’s time to be good,” but I think it is also time to enjoy some delicious meals.

 I particularly like the Lentejas, or lentil soup that comes with the full dinner special.
 This soup is wonderful in its simplicity, with whole lentils, a few spices, and a dark broth.
 Served with Horchata, a rice drink with cinnamon, this is the start to a classic El Paso style Lent meal.
-Corn or flour tortillas are usually served with the meal, but I like to request that corn tortillas be served with the soup (I think corn goes best with it).
+Corn or flour tortillas are available on request with the meal, but I like the tortilla better with the soup (I think corn goes best with it).

-Order the Al Mojo de Ajo fish or shrimp if you like an overwhelming garlic flavor (actually I do not, but Carnitas Querétaro does cook this style of fish the traditional way for those who do like it).
+Order the Al Mojo de Ajo fish or shrimp if you like an overwhelming garlic flavor (this is also something I tried at the old restaurant).

 It is also possible to order a vegetarian meal, and of course enchiladas are always available from the menu.
-A special sauce, though, is available on the Lent menu in the Green Chipotle Enchiladas (shrimp chipotle enchiladas are also available).
-Normally the enchiladas at Carnitas Querétaro are not quite as remarkable as at other restaurants, but the chipotle sauce is not only very good but also largely unavailable anywhere else (or at least I have not seen it anywhere).
+The old restaurant had a special sauce available on the Lent menu on the Green Chipotle Enchiladas (shrimp chipotle enchiladas were also available).
+This may still available as a special order, but is not on the current menu (creamy chipotle enchiladas are available on the regular menu, and the sauce is one of the choices for the Lent specials).

 Capirotada dessert tops it off, a kind of drunken bread pudding with raisins and the little sugar balls on top that are sometimes used on cupcakes.

 There are several Lent specials I enjoy in El Paso, but the one at Carnitas Querétaro is one of the best in terms of food quality (good fish, soup, and dessert).
 It is also one of the most filling and most expensive, which to me is probably its biggest drawback.
 Because this is a special menu only done once a year, though, I have found that it pays to go to restaurants with a long history of doing it, such as Carnitas Querétaro.
 The quality and flavor here are good, and it is worth the money if you have a good appetite.

-Carnitas Querétaro currently has four locations, but I would advise checking on line because the locations change from time to time.
-The former restaurant at 6516 N. Mesa St. is where the photos in this review were taken, but it has now moved a few blocks west to 7410 Remcon Circle (at the corner of Mesa and Remcon).
+Carnitas Querétaro currently has four locations in El Paso, but I would advise checking on line because the locations change from time to time.
+The former restaurant at 6516 N. Mesa St. is where many photos in this review were taken, but it has now moved a few blocks west to 7410 Remcon Circle (at the corner of Mesa and Remcon).

-I have also been to the east side restaurant, which has the same menu as the west side location.
+I have also been to the restaurant on Interstate 10 (9077 Gateway West), which has the same menu as the west side location.
 There are now two other east side restaurants at 1451 N. Zaragoza Rd. and 12706 Montana.